Aditya01237/p3dx-dashboard/README.md

 A frontend prototype for governed cross-border data exchange, built with React and Tailwind CSS.

-The demo shows MIT requesting Aarav Mehta's academic details from Bengaluru University.
-It covers the connection flow, consent control, and transaction audit trail.

 ## Features

 - World and gateway navigation